rust-lang/rfcs/text/3550-new-range.md

 `Copy` iterators are a large footgun.
 It was decided to [remove `Copy` from all iterators back in 2015](https://github.com/rust-lang/rust/pull/21809), and that decision is unlikely to be reversed.

+That said, there are a few possibilities:
+- Sophisticated lint to catch when an iterator is problematically copied
+- Language or library feature to allow `Copy` structs to have certain non-`Copy` fields
-Another spin on this is to specialize `IntoIterator` on these range types and lint whenever the `Iterator` impl is used.
-However, that would likely be a breaking change and this kind of specialization may never be stabilized (and might not even be sound).
+- Specialize `IntoIterator` on these range types and lint whenever the `Iterator` impl is used

-Neither of these approaches would resolve the issue of `RangeInclusive` being larger than necessary for range purposes.
+None of these approaches would resolve the following serious issues:
+- `RangeInclusive` being larger than necessary for range purposes
+- Incorrect `ExactSizeIterator` implementations

 ## Name the new types something besides `Range`